HHS/simpler-grants-gov/documentation/decisions/adr/2023-11-14-design-research-tools.md

 Ethnio has the ability to create surveys of various types (open-ended feedback, targeted, screening potential participants), which could also satisfy the ["Method & technology for collecting targeted feedback" ADR issue](https://github.com/HHS/simpler-grants-gov/issues/306).

+Other features of note:
+- Internationalized and localized — [Ethnio is fully i18n-friendly](https://help.ethn.io/article/118-international-ethnio-using-other-languages-in-screeners-scheduling-and-incentives).
+Screeners, intercepts, and inentives/scheduling emails can all be given manual translations through advanced options in the editor (with the exception of right-to-left support).
-Other features of note: Internationalized and localized.
-Section 508 and WCAG 2.0 (AA).
-GDPR- and CCPA-compliant data retention, expiration, and portability.
+- Section 508 and WCAG 2.0 (AA)
+- GDPR- and CCPA-compliant data retention, expiration, and portability

 **Cost:** $82+/seat/month, an Enterprise account is required for Participant Pool feature